aizatto/serverless-prototypes/typescript-plugin/README.md

 - No dependency on webpack
 - You can install local latest version of TypeScript

+Cons:
+- Only compiles the functions
+  - Doesn't compile other `.ts` files

-You can remove your own version of TypeScript.
+You can use your own version of TypeScript.

 Without any changes:
 ```sh